Spatial populations with seed-banks in random environment: III. Convergence towards mono-type equilibrium: Main theorems

 From here onwards we fix a natural number $\fK\geq 2$, which we refer to as the ellipticity constant.
 We equip $\cE_\fK$ with the product topology and the Borel $\sigma$-field $\Sigma$.
 The product topology is naturally induced by the metric $\mathcal{H}\,:\cE_\fK\times\cE_\fK\to[0,\infty),$

-In this metric topology, $\cE_\fK$ is a compact Polish space, and the Borel $\sigma$-field $\Sigma$ becomes countably generated.
-Trivially, $\cE_\fK\subset \cA$ (see Definition~\ref{defn:admissible-colony-sizes}) and so the process $\sZ$ is well-defined for any $\fe\in\cE_\fK$.
-Note that any $\fe\in\cE_\fK$ automatically satisfies conditions (3)--(4) in Assumption~\ref{assumpt:clustering-env}.
+In this metric topology, $\cE_\fK$ is a compact Polish space, and the Borel $\sigma$-field $\Sigma$ becomes countably generated. {\corrected \begin{remark}{\bf [Admissibility of uniformly elliptic environments]} It does not immediately follow from Definition~\ref{defn:admissible-colony-sizes} that $\cE_\fK\subseteq\cA$, without the imposition of further moment conditions on the migration kernel $a(\cdot\,,\cdot)$.
+However, in view of Remark~\ref{rem:higher-moments-of-migration-kernel} and Definition~\ref{defn:elliptic-environment}, without loss of generality, we can enlarge the set of admissible environments $\cA$ to include $\cE_\fK$, and so the process $\sZ$ is well-defined for any $\fe\in\cE_\fK$.
+Furthermore, any $\fe\in\cE_\fK$ automatically satisfies conditions (3)--(4) in Assumption~\ref{assumpt:clustering-env}. \end{remark} }

 \begin{definition}{\bf[Translation operators]} {\rm For each $j\in\Z^d,$ the shift operator $T_j\,:\,\cE_\fK\to\cE_\fK$ is defined by the map

 where $\fe:=(N_i,M_i)_{i\in\Z^d}\in\cE_\fK$.
 The action of $T_j$ on a set is interpreted pointwise, i.e., for $A\subset\cE_\fK$, $T_jA := \{T_j\fe\,:\,\fe\in A\}$.} $\blacklozenge$ \end{definition}